gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ### Avoiding The Package Registry

-At first I found the package registry quite handy at first.
+At first I found the package registry quite handy.
 Especially on windows, where there was no system package manager, I could just build a library somewhere and use it elsewhere, no need to install.
 I first assumed the package registry existed when I made the package manager, but reading the state of the packages and verifying the state was becoming quite difficult.

 A package could be found installed on the system, as a subdirectory of `CMAKE_PREFIX_PATH` or, with the package registry, *anywhere* else.
 Even in the package directory of another project using subgine-pkg!

-Then, that repository in the other project could had some problem building the packages or could have its process interrupted or whatever.
-For a package to be found by the package registry, it only need to be configured.
+Then, that repository in the other project could have some problem building the packages or could have its process interrupted or whatever.
+For a package to be found by the package registry, it only needs to be configured.
 If it's not compiled correctly, a *build time error* will occur, so my package manager would have to check the state of the other package manager's project to be sure everything has been built correctly.
 Or even worse, you could get back to the other project  and the package manager could be confused by the corretly built package in the other project while it reads its corrupted state.
 Bad bad bad!

 The solution was to simply disable it.
 When building packages I pass `-DCMAKE_FIND_PACKAGE_NO_PACKAGE_REGISTRY=ON`.
-When doing that it became much simpler to reuse package installed by other project in a more predicatble way.
+When doing that it became much simpler to reuse packages installed by other project in a more predicatble way.

 ### Avoiding System Packages

 System packages were really useful when starting the project.
-In fact I used the system package manager for a long time to install about any packages that I needed.
+In fact I used the system package manager for a long time to install any packages that I needed.
 However, as things unravelled, I began to need particular versions for some packages.

-It was fine since there is a version match that can be done and also the package manager has an option for strict versions, but some packages had breaking bug in minor versions, and some other packages don't exposes the version information.
-Since I can simply install the version that I need in a very convenient manner, it became easier to simply disable system packages using `-DCMAKE_FIND_USE_CMAKE_SYSTEM_PATH=OFF`.
+It was fine since there is a version match that can be done and also the package manager has an option for strict versions, but some packages had breaking bugs in minor versions, and some other packages don't expose the version information.
+Since I can simply install the version I need in a very convenient manner, it became easier to simply disable system packages using `-DCMAKE_FIND_USE_CMAKE_SYSTEM_PATH=OFF`.
 I will make this the default when I get back working on this package manager.

 ### But There's a Cache

 Just recently, I hit a new kind of bug.
 I added a package and suddendtly I wasn't able to find it.
 Why?
 It turns out that the package I added was using `find_package(OpenMP REQUIRED)` and it didn't work.
-I was surprized since when trying to build my project, it did worked.
+I was surprized since when trying to build my project, it did work.
 After investigating, I realized that in the CMake cache in the dummy project, it was using Clang as the compiler!

 It turns out that I sent `CMAKE_CXX_COMPILER=clang++` and then removed it.
 The cache was written but never cleared.
 A safe practice would be to clear the CMake cache everytime a CMake argument is changed.

 ## 6. Profiles

 One could imagine needing dependencies to be built for many different incompatible setups.
 For example, on windows I'll need a build for debug and release.
 On linux, I might want a clang and a GCC build, or a build with sanitizers enabled.
-To do that and support all dependencies to be built with the same option, I came with profiles.
-Inside the `subgine-pkg-modules/` directory, I have an installation subdirectory for each profiles.
-So the structure look like this:
+To do that and support all dependencies to be built with the same option, I came up with profiles.
+Inside the `subgine-pkg-modules/` directory, I have an installation subdirectory for each profile.
+So the structure looks like this:
 ```
 subgine-pkg-modules
 ├── profile-a